That’s me on a 2,000 Percheron draft horse named Justice, in Homer, Alaska circa 2017.

 As each year of my life went by, however, the frequency of trips lessened, and I found myself consumed with the daily grind of work, and the “I don’t have time for anything” downward spiral.
 My reality was stressful, unhappy and anxiety-filled, simply because that’s how I had unknowingly made it.

-I was feeling some major FOMO, but more than that, I pictured an elderly me, wondering and wishing I had been more thoughtful, aware and intentional with anything I did in my daily life.
+I admit I was feeling some major FOMO, but more than that, I pictured an elderly me, wishing I had been more thoughtful and self-aware in my younger life.

 I was like most people, stuck in a busy career and consumed with the everyday stresses caused by work, life, and eventually the big question of what will I do with my life?

 I still don’t have the answer to that, but I do know what travel would’ve provided for me.
 Travel was my platform to grow as a person, but also push aside my fear.
 Fear of experiencing something new, being alone, traveling alone, getting lost, and relying on myself.
 And not to mention I had a fear of going broke.

 But the more I thought about it, the more I knew I wanted to travel.
 And when I say travel, I’m not talking about one that’s attached to approval from a manager, or the typical 2 weeks-out-of-the-year-travel.
 I’m talking about traveling every single month.